hololinked-dev/docs/docs/design/descriptor-registry.md

 # Descriptor Registries for Interaction Affordances

 Descriptor Registries keep track of the available interaction affordances for a given class or instance, allowing for dynamic introspection with the `Thing`'s capabilities.
 The purpose can be summarized as:

 - add and remove affordances in runtime
-- find by name or check their existence
-- iterate and introspect affordances
+- find by name, check existence, iterate and introspect affordances
-- implement group operations on affordances (`readMultipleProperties`, `writeMultipleProperties`, `readAllProperties`, `writeAllProperties`)
+- implement group operations on affordances (`readmultipleproperties`, `writemultipleproperties`, `readallproperties`, `writeallproperties`)

 [Current Implementations](../UML/PDF/DescriptorRegistry.pdf) are: